Getting started

 Dependencies

-See: Dependencies for installation tips.
+See: Dependencies for more details.

 Directory structure